History of Philadelphia: Postwar reform and deindustrialization

+21st century

 Former city council president John F. Street was elected mayor in 1999 and city revitalization continued into the 21st century.
 The Street administration targeted some of the city's worst neighborhoods for revitalization and made considerable progress.
 Tax breaks created in 1997 and 2000 helped create a condominium boom in Center City, increasing the population of Center City and helping slow the city's 40-year population decline.
 The population of Center City rose to 88,000 in 2005 from 78,000 in 2000 and the number of households grew by 24 percent.

 The city has had struggles: a series of scandals in the 1990s plagued the police department, including underreporting of crime.
 The Street administration was plagued with scandal, with administration people being accused of awarding contracts based on campaign donations for Street's 2003 reelection campaign.
 The 2000s had a rise of violent crime after a decline in the 1990s.
 In 2006, Philadelphia's murder rate was 27.8 per 100,000 inhabitants versus a rate of 18.9 in 2002.

+The remains of the President's House were found during excavation for a new Liberty Bell Center, which led to archeological work in 2007.
+In 2010, a memorial on the site opened to commemorate Washington's slaves, African Americans in Philadelphia and U.S. history, and to mark the house site.

 In 2008, Michael Nutter, with a background in business, was elected as the city's third African-American mayor.
 From July 2007 to July 2009, the city's crime rate decreased 30%.
 Nutter helped launch Philadelphia's Foreclosure Prevention Program, which seeks to help residents keep their housing and which has been copied by many cities.

-Tourism has become one of the city's main industries.
-As of 2018, Philadelphia was the eighth-most visited U.S. city.

-In 2015, Pope Francis visited Philadelphia during his U.S. tour; he attended the 2015 World Meeting of Families and said mass to 1 million people on the Benjamin Franklin Parkway.
+In 2015, HitchBOT and Pope Francis visited Philadelphia during his U.S. tour; while HitchBOT died in here, Francis attended the 2015 World Meeting of Families and said mass to 1 million people on the Benjamin Franklin Parkway.

+Tourism has become one of the city's main industries; as of 2018, Philadelphia was the eighth-most visited U.S. city.